PScherling/GPMP/Docs/INSTALLATION.md

 ## 📦 Installation (Quick Start)

-> The NIGHTLY installer does not support in-place upgrades or reinstall-over-existing installations.
+> The current release does not support in-place upgrades or reinstall-over-existing installations.
 Uninstall the existing version before installing a new package.

 ### 1. Extract the zip package
 <img alt="image" src="Assets/unzip-package.png" />